Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 ## Connections

-Speak to your train conductor if you have a connection to make, especially if you don't have long to make it.
+Speak to your train conductor if you have a connection to make, especially if you don’t have long to make it.
 They will probably be able to tell you the platform you need to go to.
-Sometimes if the train you're on is delayed, they will hold your connecting train for you, or at least accept your ticket on the next one.
+Sometimes if the train you’re on is delayed, they will hold your connecting train for you, or at least accept your ticket on the next one.

 In most cities, there’s only one train station so it’s just a matter of changing platform.
 In some bigger cities you might have to go to a different station.
 If you are travelling to anywhere in Spain, Italy, France, Switzerland or Austria, you’ll have to cross Paris to reach the correct station.